cdn77/dicc/docs/user/02-intro-to-dicc.md

    from the path to the service definition in the definition tree exported from a definition file.
 Services which don't have an explicit service definition don't have service IDs.
+ - **Public services** are those which we can explicitly address in application code using their service IDs.
+Your app will typically only have a couple of these.
+ - **Anonymous services** are the opposite of public services: although they do have an ID internally, it should be considered an opaque string and not used by application code.
  - An **alias**, as mentioned, is an extra type that you want the DICC compiler to consider when resolving injection.
 Each service can have zero or more aliases and the service type must structurally conform to each of them.